Lawsuit Alleges Mafia-Like Tactics Aimed At A Disneyland Social Club

 Some members have tattoos of Walt Disney himself.

-Each club has its own bent: some are named after movie characters while others focus on features of the parks themselves.
+Each club has its own bent: Some are named after movie characters while others focus on features of the parks themselves.
 But the denim vests are a mainstay.

 "We wanted something we could be comfortable in, that we could wear on hot days, and that was bold and spoke to our acceptance of our semi-outsider stance within the Disney fandom," Nathan Rice, the founder of a club called Walt's Misfits, told the OC Weekly in 2014.
 "The first few clubs were made up of similar tattooed weirdos, and I think the whole 'The Warriors' outlaw thing had an edge that we wanted to convey, even if that edge was ultimately tongue-in-cheek, it being Disneyland and all."